 Covered Persons in transition must leave the Pharmacy with the appropriate medications.
-If the Pharmacy has questions regarding the transition process or claims processing, please call Prime's Contact Center at 800.821.4795.
+If the Pharmacy has questions regarding the transition process or claims processing, please call Prime's Contact Center.

 Medicare Part D General Dispensing LTC Guidelines and Procedures.

 Pharmacies that provide Prescription Drug Services to Covered Persons in an LTC facility must be familiar with the following guidelines: